Faculty of Law, University of Manitoba

 Professor Curran is primarily focused on researching labour & employment law and dispute resolution using empirical methods.
 He has a diverse and extensive academic background.
 He earned a Bachelor of Laws from Western; a Master of Industrial Relations from the University of Toronto; and a Masters of Law in Alternative Dispute Resolution from Osgoode Hall Law School.
 In the summer of 2015, he completed his PhD, which further augments his capacity to do research from a multi-disciplinary perspective, as he obtained it at the University of Toronto’s Centre for Industrial Relations and Human Resources, with its rigorous emphasis on empirical methodology.

 Doctor Curran has developed and honed skills for innovative and high quality scholarly research.
 During his doctorate, he had two articles published in peer-reviewed journals: a case comment for the Alberta Law Review, regarding a recent Supreme Court decision on the conflict between a union’s freedom of expression and privacy legislation; and an empirical analysis for the Human Resource Management Journal, dealing with the impact of compensation structures on firm innovation.
-He also recently had an article, which he co-authored with Professor Sara Slinn, accepted for publication in the Canadian Labour & Employment Law Journal.
+He also recently had an article, which he co-authored with Professor Sara Slinn, published by the Canadian Labour & Employment Law Journal.
 This article outlines a proposal to reform the notice of termination regimes in employment law.
-Additionally, he has either submitted, or will be submitting shortly, three more articles from my doctoral thesis to peer-reviewed journals.
+Additionally, he has either submitted, or will be submitting shortly, three more articles from his doctoral thesis to peer-reviewed journals.
 For an earlier version of one of these articles, he was awarded first prize in the paper competition at the 2014 Canadian Industrial Relations Association (CIRA) conference.
 This paper was on dispute resolution, and used sophisticated statistical analysis to determine the legal issues causing delay in grievance arbitration.

 Doctor Curran’s research is already having an important impact.
 In 2013, he co-authored a paper on independence in interest arbitration (another important dispute resolution process) with renowned labour lawyer Jeffrey Sack, which was presented that June at the International Association of Labour Law Journals Annual Meeting in Bordeaux, France.
 This paper compared the Canadian experience to that of other countries, and generated substantial interest among attendees.
 In September of 2015, he presented the previously mentioned paper he co-authored with Sara Slinn to a workshop at Osgoode Hall Law School, attended by the “Special Advisers” to the Ontario Government’s Changing Workplaces Review as well as many prominent academics in the fields of labour law and labour relations.